-Upon graduating from university, Maheder worked in the northern town of Shire Enda Selassie for nearly two years in the road construction project before returning to her home base in Addis Ababa.
-It was her stay and her witnessing of the unique daily life of people there that led to a belief that she must take her passion to another level and document her surroundings.
-She then bought Nikon D3200, an entry level professional camera and then started spending long hours reading online to master the techniques.
+Upon graduating from university, Maheder worked in the northern town of Shire Enda Selassie for nearly two years on the road construction project before returning to her home base in Addis Ababa.
+It was during her stay and her witnessing of the unique daily life of people there that led to a belief that she must take her passion to another level and document her surroundings.
+She then bought a Nikon D3200, an entry-level professional camera, and then started spending long hours reading online to master the techniques.

 Maheder says photography gave her thrill and exhilaration and she uses it as a breathing mechanism for her thoughts.
 People and changes being a main inspiration to most of her documentary work, she also focuses on portraying a fair and accurate image of her country, the note on her website points out.